CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 ```

 ### 3. Turning the code into a step
 Turning the code into a step is very simple.
 The code almost stays the same, except for the output, which we need to tweak a little bit.
-The `functions.py` file needs no modifications at all.
+The `functions.py` file needs no modifications at all, and you can find it [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/python/tutorial/functions.py).
 The `main.py` file does.
 Recall that our original `generate_train` function outputs two things: predictions and accuracy.
 We modify this to output one thing: a dictionary called `result` that stores the predictions and accuracy under keys called `predictions` and `accuracy`.
 We also need to pass this result as a json file, for which we'll use another helper function called `save_json`.

 Here is the modified [step](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/steps/tutorial_2_step.py) that we'll run in Orquestra.
 Note that the difference from the original `generate-train` function at the beginning of the tutorial only lies in the last 4 lines of code.